pollfish/docs/rewarded-surveys.md

 If you want to pass custom params on your server side during a survey completion you should follow the steps below:

-a) pass your custom param during Pollfish initialization (check for requestUUID param in docs)
+a) Pass your custom param during Pollfish initialization (check for requestUUID param in docs)

-b) set your server-to-server callback as described in step 7
+b) Set your server-to-server callback as described in step 7

-c) receive custom param on your server side
+c) Receive custom param on your server side

 This approach is usually followed to send over a unique identification of a user (as it is saved on publisher side) to server side through Pollfish SDK to associate completion with that user.